ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 For example, a rule that auto fixes all our function calls to use keyword arguments wherever possible

+> TODO: Add example of lint rule that enforces *

 ------
 ```python[2-3,8-9]
 def rectangle(